 Kent County Birding

 Wood DuckIt has been said that years ago one could walk across the Chester River on the backs of the canvasbacks and other ducks that packed the waters.
-Those days are long gone, but still one can see great blue herons, osprey, Canada geese, several species of ducks, Forster's terns, mergansers and even eagles.
+Those days are long gone, but birds still flock to Kent County: Canada and Snow Geese, 24 species of ducks, Great Blue Herons, terns, swallows, sparrows, blackbirds and eagles are among the 300+ species recorded in the county.

 Our thanks to Heather Davidson for providing the photographs used in these pages.